Q-Agency/Q-Architecture/README.md

 * **on** for subscribing to another notifier's state changes so you can react appropriately

 * **debounce** for waiting multiple method calls before only one method call can be executed

+* **throttle** for executing only first method call for some duration when there are multiple method calls

 ## BaseStateNotifier